CounterpartyXCP/Documentation/Basics/FAQ.md

 [TOC]

+### How does Counterparty work?

+Counterparty embeds data into regular Bitcoin transactions.
+To a regular Bitcoin client, these transactions look like a normal Bitcoin transaction, with one party sending another party a very small amount of Bitcoin.
+A Counterparty node (which runs the Bitcoin client along with [the Counterparty client software](https://github.com/CounterpartyXCP/counterparty-lib)) will recognize and interpret the data in these Bitcoin transactions based on specific rules.
+From this, it constructs its own ledger of Counterparty transactions that it has seen on the Bitcoin network.

+### So Counterparty is not its own Blockchain, but "rides on top of" Bitcoin?

+Yes.
+Another way to think of it is similar to a [Russian nesting doll](https://en.wikipedia.org/wiki/Matryoshka_doll), where the largest doll may be a Bitcoin transaction, and the next smaller doll would be a Counterparty transaction.

+### How do the Counterparty nodes stay in sync?
+What's to stop one node from disagreeing with another?

+Because all Counterparty nodes run the same code, and all receive the same Bitcoin transaction data, the ledgers across each node match exactly.
+Counterparty nodes are not like Bitcoin nodes in that they don't communicate with each other: they simply connect to the Bitcoin software and download transactions from it, decoding each one as they go along.
+In this way, the immense security and computing power behind Bitcoin is leveraged as the "transport network" for Counterparty data.

+Given the above, there is no "Counterparty peer to peer network" like there is a "Bitcoin peer-to-peer network": Counterparty-aware nodes comprise a subset of the Bitcoin full nodes in existance.

 ### What is XCP?

 XCP is the native token of Counterparty.
 It is a technical necessity for adding advanced features to Counterparty, which by nature require a protocol aware currency.
 Bitcoin can only be aware of BTC, while Counterparty can be aware of both BTC and XCP itself.
 This makes it possible to escrow funds, trade in a decentralized manner, and harness the full potential of programmable money.